ansible/ansible/docs/docsite/rst/playbooks_reuse_includes.rst

 Please refer to  :doc:`playbooks_reuse` for documentation concerning the trade-offs one may encounter when using each type.

+Also be aware that this behaviour changed in 2.4; prior to that Ansible version only ``include`` was available, and it behaved differently depending on context.

+.. versionadded:: 2.4

 Importing Playbooks
 ```````````````````

 It is possible to include playbooks inside a master playbook.
 For example::

     ---
-    import_playbook: webservers.yml
+    - import_playbook: webservers.yml
-    import_playbook: databases.yml
+    - import_playbook: databases.yml

-Each playbook listed will be run in the order they are listed.
+The plays and tasks in each playbook listed will be run in the order they are listed, just as if they had been defined here directly.

+Prior to 2.4 only ``include`` was available and worked for both playbooks and tasks as both import and include.

+.. versionadded:: 2.4

 Including and Importing Task Files
 ``````````````````````````````````